A summer's day out at Bodiam Castle

 Look and explore

 Once inside the castle there's lots to explore.
-A short DVD will give you a brief history of the castle and its founder, Sir Edward Dallingridge, and then you can choose where to go.
 Climb up the steep spiral staircases to get to the top of the massive towers and be rewarded with the most incredible views across the River Rother valley towards Ewhurst Green and east towards Newenden.
 The views are ever changing with the seasons and the state of the river.

 Take a seat on the dais and survey the great hall before you imagine looking up to the minstrel's gallery at the far end above the arches to the buttery, pantry and kitchen.
 This room with its great vaulted roof and impressive arched window, probably glazed with stained glass, would have seen many a feast and celebration.